Bellatrix Exploration: A Look At Its Three-Year Development Plan

 5. Discussion and Conclusion

-Investors hanging on to the shares bought in, e.g., 2013-2014, had better assess the company as what it is now and here.
-The fairest treatment that the company can wish for is to be judged as a junior company which is trying to start with a clean slate.
+Investors hanging on to the shares bought in for e.g., 2013-2014, had better assess the company as what it is here and now.
+The fairest treatment that the company can wish for is to be judged as a junior company, which is trying to start with a clean slate.
 Delivery of a 15% per year organic growth in terms of production over the next three years is a promise made by the new management of the company.
 For all intents and purposes, the promise is better to be viewed as a contract between the company and shareholders by the management.

 As they vouch for themselves on this contract, they consequently put their integrity and honesty on the line.
 For the poor shareholders had been given too many promises which vaporized, saddled with too heavy a debt load which had to be dealt with by selling much of the assets at a fraction of what was paid for.
 The investors deserve better.

 We have learned, particularly for this company, to watch how it walks the talk rather than allow oneself to be engrossed by the pep talk of the management.
 Although we are examining the company under a new management, it usually pays to keep a healthy level of distrust of the management.
-By reviewing the major moves taken by the company since the new management took reign, we found mixed signals.
-On the one hand, the firm is yet to own up to the value-destructive flounders over the last few years, which they should not scapegoat entirely on farm-in partners nor even the oil price crash.
+By reviewing the major moves taken by the company since the new management took the reins, we found mixed signals.
+On the one hand, the firm is yet to own up to the value-destructive flounders over the last few years, which they should not scapegoat entirely on farm-in partners or even the oil price crash.

 On the other hand, asset dispositions went on as planned, which led to a much more robust balance sheet, thus setting the stage for the company's resumption of organic growth.
 In January 2017, the company timidly rolled out a capital budget calling for a 10% production growth, which is more or less even with FFO.
 By June 2017, the growth target has been silently raised to 15%.

 We certainly hope that the rising target has not been a consequence of the $34.5 million Strachan asset sale because selling assets to pursue growth does not come across as a sustainable strategy.
 Even according to the updated capital budget and guidance, the company seems to have a shortfall between FFO and capex.
 It seems a truly profitable growth awaits materially improved commodity prices.

-Like many observers of Bellatrix, we are anxiously waiting for the release of 2Q 2017 operational and financial results to test whatever hypotheses concerning the future of the company which we may have come up with.
+Like many observers of Bellatrix, we are anxiously waiting for the release of 2Q 2017 operational and financial results to test whatever hypotheses concerning the future of the company, which we may have come up with.

 This article is an excerpt of a full-length research report previously published as part of The Upstream Oil Hub, our exclusive service at Marketplace on Seeking Alpha.
 To get an exclusive and early view of all of our in-depth research reports in their full versions, please sign up with The Upstream Oil Hub here.